StevenBlack/intl/readme.md

 ## How to Create Your Own Generic Strategy

 You can create your own strategies and use INTL to automatically invoke them.
-Just make your new strategy a subclass of the cINTLStrategy class (so you'll have the properties and methods INTL expects) and then run with it!
+Make your new strategy a subclass of the cINTLStrategy class (so you'll have the properties and methods INTL expects) and then run with it!

-Just as in the case of subclassing an existing strategy, use the `SetStrategy()` method to load your strategy into INTL.
+As in the case of subclassing an existing strategy, use the `SetStrategy()` method to load your strategy into INTL.

 ## How to Make INTL Ignore an Object